AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2025/2025-07-26-story-points-arent-problem/story-points-arent-problem.md

 Story points aren't about precision.
 They're about shared clarity.

-Used well, they spark the right conversations.
-Used poorly, they fuel endless debates and planning theater.
+Used well, they build shared context.
+Used poorly, they fuel endless debates.

-So next time you're estimating, skip the time math and ask:
+So next time you're estimating ask yourself:

 > Do we actually understand the scope, complexity, and purpose of this work?

 If the answer’s yes, the number doesn't matter.

-You’ve heard my take.
-Now I’m curious: **What’s your biggest frustration with story points — and how have you worked around it?**
+**What’s your biggest frustration with story points — and how have you worked around it?**

 Drop a comment and send this to someone who’s still fighting over 2 vs 3.